srinivashappy/ncss/README.md

 Why
 ---

-Massive CSS on **large scaled** websites used to cause following issues:
+Massive CSS on **large scaled** projects used to cause issues:

 - Team members without a uniform concept
-- Missing context to the website's layout and HTML structure
+- Missing context to the project's layout and HTML structure
 - Lack of inline documentation

 Getting started
 ---------------

-Named Cascading Style Sheets are divided into:
+Named Cascading Style Sheets are divided to:

 - [Structural classes](#structural-classes)
 - [Type classes](#type-classes)